GitauHarrison/notes/databases/access_postgresql/dbeaver.md

 # Database Management Tools

+There are multiple ways you can access the PostgreSQL database.
+I will focus on two ways: (1) [Using the `psql` utility tool](/databases/access_postgresql/psql.md) and (2) [Using a database management tool](/databases/access_postgresql/dbeaver.md).
+This article is dedicated to learning how to use DBeaver, a database management tool.

-These are software applications that help users to manage SQL server infrastructure.
+Database management tools are software applications that help users to manage SQL server infrastructure.
 They allow users to configure, monitor, manage and administer SQL servers and databases.
 As a web developer or as a database administrator, you will be dealing with SQL statements to explore the database for various reasons:

 - Querying the database
 - Build and execute SQL code